Ecological Legacies of Pre-Columbian Settlements Evident in Palm Clusters of Neotropical Mountain Forests: Materials and Methods

 \subsection{Past Areas of Bio-cultural Activity and Management (PABAM) Methodology}

-We propose a multi-component machine learning method to estimate areas of ancient human management using known archaeological sites and vegetation patterns as inputs.
+We propose a multi-component machine learning method to estimate areas of potential ancient human management using known archaeological sites and vegetation patterns as inputs.
 In this study, we used star-shaped palm tree crowns as indicators of plants exploited for raw materials in the past and archaeological sites categorized by varying levels of location certainty.

-First, we trained the extra-large variant of the “You Only Look Once” (YOLO) object detection architecture, a family of deep learning models designed for fast and accurate object localization and classification in images \cite{THU-MIGyolov10}.
-Within it's 10th variant, YOLO introduces several improvements in efficiency and accuracy, and the x configuration represents the most accurate variant, optimized for detecting small or complex objects.
-We applied this model (YOLOv10x) to 30 cm resolution Pléiades Neo satellite imagery to identify palm trees (Figure \ref{fig:method}), taking advantage of its ability to capture fine-scale canopy features.
-The labeled palm area was divided into two spatially distinct regions (Figure \ref{fig:method}).
+First, we trained the extra-large variant of the “You Only Look Once” (YOLO) object detection architecture, a family of deep learning models designed for fast and accurate object localisation and classification in images \cite{THU-MIGyolov10}.
+Within its 10th variant, YOLO introduces several improvements in efficiency and accuracy, and the x configuration represents the most accurate variant.
+Although satellite imagery is static and does not require real-time inference, we used a one-stage detector (YOLOv10x) to support scalable, wall-to-wall mapping across large areas of 30-cm imagery.
+Recent advances in the YOLO family—particularly the v10 extra-large configuration—have substantially narrowed the historical accuracy gap with two-stage detectors and perform well on small, visually complex targets such as star-shaped palm crowns.
+In addition, our workflow involves extensive tiled inference and iterative evaluation of confidence thresholds and post-processing (e.g., clustering and sensitivity checks); a one-stage model provides a simpler, more reproducible pipeline and enables faster iteration than a multi-component two-stage approach.
+We applied YOLOv10x to 30 cm resolution Pléiades Neo satellite imagery to identify palm trees (Figure \ref{fig:method}), taking advantage of its ability to capture fine-scale canopy features.
+The labelled palm area was divided into two spatially distinct regions (Figure \ref{fig:method}).
 The lower region, comprising 47\% of the annotations, was used for training and validation, while the upper region, containing the remaining 53\%, was reserved for testing.
 This spatial separation aimed to reduce the risk of spatial bias during classification.
 Each region was further subdivided into 640×640 pixel patches for model input.
 Within the training and validation region, 95\% of the patches were used for training and the remaining 5\% were used for validation to guide hyperparameter tuning and model selection.
-The best-performing model based on precision and recall scores was applied to the test patches for evaluation, as well as to the full study area, for palm tree detection (Suplementary Material, Data S5).
+The model achieving the highest precision and recall scores on validation data, with hyperparameters detailed in Table S2 (Supplementary Material), was applied to the test patches for evaluation, as well as to the full study area, for palm tree detection (Supplementary Material, Data S5).